safekhawaja/brain_computer_interfaces/NOTES.md

 Bottom line: we need to figure out which circuits are important for us to facillitate or reduce activity.

 (Prof is a bass player?)

+# Computational Modelling

+***Stimulation Modelling***

+Brain stimulation has been a huge success for BCI regarding Parkinson's (see later lecture).
+McIntyre created a computational model of the brain to optimize training time for parameter testing in this context, which sped up the treatment extremely quickly.
+When we stimulate a neuron, the actual activity is depressed but neighboring activity is excited.
+This computational model was built using Kirchoff's laws and basic circuit components.
+Generated fields do drop in intensity and widen as you go further out and so finite element analysis was used and spread *before* computing any parameters.
+To support modelling, real world measurements were used instead of placeholder values.
+The effect of said stimulation was different in dendrites than in soma (and he made a lot of moiney finding that out).
+As many engineer disciplines as there exist reflect the number of areas in BCI research - experimentalists, device engineers, biocompatibility, computati0onal modelling and more.

+***Saif***

+Saif